jparise/jparise.github.com/_posts/2009-01-18-classless.markdown

 That's really all there is to it.
-It took me a couple of hours to muddle my way through all of the details (and making a few silly mistakes along the way didn't help much, either), but it's really not that complicated.
+It took me a couple of hours to muddle my way through all of the details (and making a few silly mistakes along the way didn't help much either), but it's really not that complicated.
 When a reverse DNS query is issued, it's sent to the authoritative name server (the provider's), who in turn delegates the request to the subnet's name servers, who then get the final say.
 This is transparent to the querying client, and